albertcanales/albertcanales.com/content/_index.md

 Hi!

-I'm Albert, a Mathematics and Computer Sciences undergraduate student at CFIS-UPC, Barcelona.
+I'm Albert, a Mathematics and Computer Science undergraduate student at CFIS-UPC, Barcelona.

 In my free time I enjoy doing projects and tinkering with different technologies, some of which I will be documenting in this site.